 Optimized programs consider a variety of inputs—corporate objectives, risk characteristics and appetite, compliance, market offerings, insurer relationships, and available solutions.
 The key to success is balancing all of these inputs in a way that strengthens the program.
 For instance, overemphasizing corporate objectives without an appropriate focus on risk can lead to problems.
 By involving different stakeholders, assessing the weight of the inputs, and building balance into the program, a multinational program will not only be more compliant but ultimately more successful in supporting international business strategies.

 It’s critical that program designs are comprehensive, including coverage as required, available and appropriate to address those exposures across multiple lines of insurance.
 The discussion of coverage should involve whether it is arranged on an Admitted or Non-Admitted basis.
-Admitted coverage is no longer limited to Property/Casualty placements but, depending on jurisdiction, can also include placements traditionally written on a Non-Admitted basis—Transit, Directors & Officers, Errors & Omissions, Environmental and Excess Liability programs, for example.
+Admitted coverage is no longer limited to Property & Casualty placements but, depending on jurisdiction, can also include placements traditionally written on a Non-Admitted basis, such as:

 International compliance requires an in-depth understanding of, among other things, regulatory, tax, and contractual concerns in every market.
 This requires expertise and knowledge at the local level as well as a broader understanding of comprehensive compliance across the entire program.
-Program design should factor in a number of considerations, including contractual obligations and regulatory requirements governing permissibility of admitted /non-admitted insurance, compulsory coverage, and tax.
+Program designs should factor in a number of considerations, including contractual obligations and regulatory requirements governing permissibility of Admitted /Non-Admitted insurance, compulsory coverage, and tax.

 Program design must also be efficient in program cost, execution and administration.
 Evaluating the efficiency of the current program can help companies identify efficiency issues, whether it involves overpaying or spending excess time and resources on administration.
 Ongoing assessments can help ensure the program is cost-effective while also streamlining execution and administration.